Your Columbus LASIK Doctors are now offering $750 off!

-This summer, we’re offering $1000 off LASIK surgery.
-As we move into tomorrow together, CLCC is ready to help you see the day, so you can seize the day.
-Call us at 614-939-1600 to schedule a free consultation.
+Voted as the Best LASIK Practice by central Ohio patients for the Columbus Dispatch, let Dr. Beran and Dr. Weber help you see the day so you can seize the day.
+Call us at 614-939-1600 to schedule a free consultation with our Columbus LASIK doctors.
 We look forward to hearing from you!

 What is LASIK?